W251 R-Class EGR Issues

 • Start date

-I have checked connector using back probe while ignition on.
+I checked the connector with the rear probe with the ignition on.

-I think I should expect two cables with 12V or at least one.
+I think I should expect two 12V cables or at least one.

 5 pin 533mV